ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R124]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and/or bi-/multi-directional BPI Services MUST be succinct.

-**[R125]** Each zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and/or bi-/multi-directional BPI Services MUST be individually available on the CCSM utilized by the BPI after it has been finalized on the BPI (Liveness).
+**[R125]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and/or bi-/multi-directional BPI Services MUST be individually available on the CCSM utilized by the BPI after it has been finalized on the BPI (Liveness).

 The zero-knowledge proof of correctness can be a cryptographic aggregator of proofs of correctness that would allow multiple proofs to be represented and provable within one proof.